huaweicloud/terraform-provider-huaweicloud/docs/resources/networking_secgroup.md

 The following arguments are supported:

+* `region` - (Optional) The region in which to obtain the security group resource.
+If omitted, the provider-level region will work as default.
+Changing this creates a new security group resource.

 * `name` - (Required) A unique name for the security group.

 * `description` - (Optional) A unique name for the security group.